rya-sge/access-denied/_posts/2023-09-26-EIP-4844-Proto-Danksharding.md

 ### Blob-carrying transactions

-In addition to the traditional parameter`sender`, `receiver`, `nonce`, `gas` , this new type of transaction contains two new things:
+In addition to the traditional parameters `sender`, `receiver`, `nonce`, `gas` , this new type of transaction contains two new things:

 1. `max_fee_per_blob_gas`: a bid by the sequencer on how much they're willing to pay for the blob
-2. `blob_version_hashes`: a list of hashes of blobs - since each transaction can actually include multiple blobs
+2. `blob_version_hashes`: a list of hashes of blobs - since each transaction can include multiple blobs

-The transaction doesn't actually contain the blob data itself.
+The transaction doesn't contain the blob data itself.
 It only contains a list of hashes of the blobs.

 #### Blob construction